 My goal is to help assist the clients find jobs that they can be proud of, and love to do.
 As a fellow person with a disability, it is my hope to make a difference within my community, and encourage people that anything is possible.

 I have a Bachelor’s Degree from the University of North Florida in Sociology and a minor in criminal justice.

-I am the dRC mascot because I am their favorite canine inspirational success story.
+I am the dRC mascot because I am their favorite canine success story.
 After being adopted by my Mom, who is the Executive Director at dRC, I came to work with her every Friday.
-I would go in to each staff’s office to offer my support and give them relaxation time to pet me and love on me.
+I would offer my support and give them relaxation time to pet and love on me.
 It was hard work, but I knew they needed my support.
 One day while I was playing in my back yard with my brother, Ruckus, we got a little tangled up and I suffered a spinal cord injury.
 My Dad, Jerry, rushed me to the ER where doctor’s treated me and gave my parents little hope for my recovery.
 But, my wonderful parents never gave up on me.
 They made sure I took all of my medications, took me to all of my therapy sessions, searched out specialists to provide me with the latest and greatest treatments, and motivated me to keep trying every day.
 As I grew a little stronger and began to walk, even though I still had difficulty standing and couldn’t walk far, Mom started taking me to work again with her.
-Sometimes more than once a week.
 She knew the importance of my life remaining as it was before my accident, It was my turn to receive encouragement, motivation and peer support from everyone at dRC.
 As I received love and encouragement from my parents and the dRC staff and members, I became stronger.
 Now I am back to my usual energetic, active and sassy self; extending my wisdom, motivation and peer support once again to everyone at dRC.
 It’s a good thing, because the staff and members of dRC could not accomplish all that they do without me!